 Unless you live under a rock up there in the Great White North, you’ve noticed that it is winter around these parts.
 Sub-zero temperatures, snow, slush, ice, lack of sunshine, people suffering from seasonal affected disorder (SAD), it’s all quite awful to many Canadians.
 Some families can only endure so much and book themselves on a trip south to the warmth and sunshine.
 YAY!
-But wait, they arrive at the airport and find out… GULP – that their family is seated all over the airplane, the kids ALONE, seated beside a stranger.
+But wait, they arrive at the airport and find out… GULP – that their family is seated all over the airplane.
+A child, assigned a seat beside a stranger.
 Here’s what you need to know about flying with kids from a Canadian airport to the sunny south!

 Flying With Kids From Canada?

 1.)
 As of December 2019, there is the Passenger Bill of Rights.
 In terms of being seated with your children on the plan, the bill of rights states that airlines must comply with the following seating arrangements:

 - Under the age of 5: In a seat adjacent to the guardian

 - Aged 5 to 11: In the same row and separated by no more than one seat from the guardian